 Go to Settings > Advanced Display Settings at the top of the page.

 This will bring up the Advanced Display Settings dialog.

-If the application is not displaying correctly (or in some cases there is blank screen), or unexpected crashing, try resetting the 3D acceleration values Try Enable 3D Acceleration first.
-If this does not fix the problem then try Use Angle rendering mode.
+By default TaxCalc will have applied the Enable 3D Acceleration (Preferred) option during the installation.
+If the application is not displaying correctly (or in some cases there is blank screen), or unexpected crashing, try resetting the 3D acceleration values.

 This setting is mainly for Terminal server users who may experience display issues with a black or blank screen instead of viewing Tax returns, then users may need to select support 16-bit colour mode